 We will post any items you are happy to provide for public circulation job changes/publications/Alumni Events.

 We hope as many of you as possible will come to the International Conference on Evidence Based Policing and or the Alumni Dinner.
-The 2015 Alumni Dinner will be at Kings College on Wednesday 13 July.
+The 2016 Alumni Dinner will be at Clare College on Wednesday 13 July.
 Registration details will appear in due course.

 Annual Alumni Dinner